axel669/lib.acheron-cf/README.md

 use the auth functions, check out the examples folder in the repo.

 ### Env Variables
+These env vars need to be configured in the worker/pages func that is calling the auth.
+That allows multiple applications to reuse the library worker, since it doesn't need to be configured for every application.

 _NOTE: All variables that deal with origins must include the protocol + domain (ex: https://company.okta.com, http://localhost:45067)._